Bruce Bartlett: Criticism of "Fair Tax" proposal

 proposal by an organization affiliated with the Church of Scientology.
 In a September 2007 article for The New Republic, Bartlett stated that the FairTax proposal was "nearly identical" to a Scientologist proposal.

 Personal life

-Bartlett lives in Great Falls, Virginia.
+Bartlett and his wife Nancy Christy live in Great Falls, Virginia.
 He is a member of the American Economic Association and the Committee for Monetary Research and Education.